 , 3/21/2017, from 3:30 - 4:30 p.m.

-in Boggs 242.
-Please note the special weekday and time for this event.
+.
+Please note the special weekday, time, and venue for this event.

 Abstract: We discuss the general aims of denotational semantics, in giving support to language definition and program analysis, and as a basis for automated tools and for logics of program correctness.
 Concurrent execution, typical of modern multicore and multiprocessor hardware, makes it all the more difficult to design correct programs, because of the potential for interference between threads, such as race conditions involving simultaneous attempts to update the same piece of shared state.
 We give a (mostly informal) account of the development of, and the ideas behind, Concurrent Separation Logic, a logic which has had substantial impact in both theory and practice.
 A denotational semantic model is used to prove soundness of this logic, showing that every program provable in CSL is race-free.
 This illustrates the vital foundational role to be played by semantics in general, in formalizing aspects of program behavior and in validating techniques for proving correctness.
 The talk should be accessible even for those without formal grounding in